 - Highest discounted products, etc.

-- then, feeding the metrics into the search system for creating merchandizing rules, on-the-fly.
+- Feeding of metrics into the search system for creating merchandising rules on, on-the-fly

 Generally, behavioral data is usually thought of in relation to recommendation engines or personalized email marketing campaigns.
 These are truly fascinating applications but also secondary solutions to the more significant problem of eCommerce conversions.
 This is mainly because search remains the primary means of looking for products on the site.
 Therefore, even when a recommendation system aims to sell accessories to a product or sell similar products other users have purchased, it is an aside to the primary product that the visitor is searching for or has searched for in the past.

 Similarly, while a personalized email marketing campaign can increase stickiness and bring back a user to make a purchase, it needs a critical mass in traffic to generate personalized data that will make an email marketing campaign effective.
 With behavioral targeting, the search can be used as a subliminal channel for cross-selling, up-selling, and running other marketing campaigns.

 Do you want to know how site search can help you understand your customers' behaviors?
 Then, book a demo with Unbxd and see how it works!